guettli/slow-boring-clear-fast/README.md

 Now the the important meeting starts and you are nervous.
 Relax.
 Let the [Swarm intelligence](https://en.wikipedia.org/wiki/Swarm_intelligence) flow.
 Don't present your prepared list like wannabe superhero.
 I am sure that all important points will be mentioned by someone.

-It is likely that you don't need to use this technique in an open discussion.
+And it is likely that a feasible decision gets found soon.

+It was wise to prepare yourself, even if don't needed this technique your meeting.

 But sometimes the discussion gets stuck.
 People talk and talk and no progress is visible.